bhj282243-debug/taomly/KNOWN_LIMITATIONS.md

 - The billing module demonstrates subscription plans and usage tracking, but does not process real transactions
 - Payment integration must be implemented by the buyer
+- `products_limit` per subscription plan is enforced at the API level
+- `users_limit` per subscription plan is defined in the schema but all seeded plans set it to `-1` (unlimited); enforcement logic is not yet implemented and will be required if the buyer introduces user-count-based tiers

 ---